lexibank/tlopo/out/vol2/chapter3.md

 Coastlines, particularly island coastlines, may be characterised as ‘windward coast’ or ‘leeward coast’ in latitudes where tradewinds blow for most of the year.
-Marovo (MM), for instance, has parallel terms for the ocean-facing side of a barrier island, kale-lupa (kale ‘side’, lupa ‘the beaches, reefs and seascape on the outer or windward side of the barrier reef’) and the lagoon-facing side, kale-kogu (kogu ‘lagoon’).
-Roviana (MM) refers to the ocean side of an island as vuragarena, which [Waterhouse](../references.md#source-Waterhouse1949) ([1949](../references.md#source-Waterhouse1949)) contrasts with tutupeka.
-Kia (MM) adapts body part terms for ‘back’ and ‘belly’, taguru-mo ‘windward side of island’ and tia-mo ‘leeward side of island’.
-Sa’a (SES) has asi matawa ‘weather shore’ and asi mae ‘lee shore’.
+Marovo (MM), for instance, has parallel terms for the ocean-facing side of a barrier island, _kale-lupa_ (_kale_ ‘side’, _lupa_ ‘the beaches, reefs and seascape on the outer or windward side of the barrier reef’) and the lagoon-facing side, _kale-kogu_ (_kogu_ ‘lagoon’).
+Roviana (MM) refers to the ocean side of an island as _vuragarena_, which [Waterhouse](../references.md#source-Waterhouse1949) ([1949](../references.md#source-Waterhouse1949)) contrasts with _tutupeka_.
+Kia (MM) adapts body part terms for ‘back’ and ‘belly’, _taguru-mo_ ‘windward side of island’ and _tia-mo_ ‘leeward side of island’.
+Sa’a (SES) has _asi matawa_ ‘weather shore’ and _asi mae_ ‘lee shore’.

 <a id="p-46"></a>

-In Chapter 4 we have reconstructed PEOc &ast;tasik maquri(p) ‘open sea; ocean on the weather side; weather shore’ (literally ‘live sea’) and PEOc &ast;tasi mate ‘sheltered sea, lee shore’ (literally ‘dead sea’), terms which, from their reflexes, may apply both to the sea or to the affected coastline.
+In Chapter 4 we have reconstructed PEOc _&ast;tasik maquri(p)_ ‘open sea; ocean on the weather side; weather shore’ (literally ‘live sea’) and PEOc _&ast;tasi mate_ ‘sheltered sea, lee shore’ (literally ‘dead sea’), terms which, from their reflexes, may apply both to the sea or to the affected coastline.

-The reconstruction below, PEOc &ast;liku, is glossed ‘windward side’, but it seems likely that its reflexes are members of a larger set reflecting PMP &ast;likuD, POc &ast;liku(r) ‘person’s back’ whose reflexes are used in a number of languages with the senses ‘back of s.t.’, ‘outside’ (Ch.8, [§2.3.5](#s-2-3)).
+The reconstruction below, PEOc _&ast;liku_, is glossed ‘windward side’, but it seems likely that its reflexes are members of a larger set reflecting PMP _&ast;likuD_, POc _&ast;liku(r)_ ‘person’s back’ whose reflexes are used in a number of languages with the senses ‘back of s.t.’, ‘outside’ (Ch.8, [§2.3.5](#s-2-3)).
 The use of reflexes of this term for ‘windward side’ reflects the fact that the outside of a barrier reef is its windward side.

 <table>
 <tr>